Brewers vs. Mets Player Props Betting Odds

 Lindor Stats

-- Francisco Lindor has 65 hits with 19 doubles, 15 home runs, 31 walks and 53 RBI.
-He's also stolen eight bases.
+- Francisco Lindor has put up 67 hits with 19 doubles, 16 home runs and 31 walks.
+He has driven in 54 runs with eight stolen bases.

-- Lindor heads into this matchup looking to extend his five-game hit streak.
-During his last five outings he is hitting .375 with a double, a home run, four walks and three RBI.
+- Lindor brings a six-game streak with at least one hit into this matchup.
+In his last 10 games he is hitting .355 with two doubles, four home runs, six walks and 10 RBI.

 Lindor Recent Games